NexPlayer/Unity-SDK/platforms/webgl.md

 To build the application with Nexplayer's Template it is required to select the template inside Unity.

-In the top bar go to **NexPlayer → Build Configuration WebGL** and import the WebGL templates and select the nexplayer template as shown in the image below:
+In the top bar go to **NexPlayer™ → Build Configuration WebGL** and import the WebGL templates and select the NexPlayer™ template as shown in the image below:

 ![](../assets/platforms/web1.png)